 When speaking about diamonds, people often refer to certificates, but there are two different kinds.

 Rough diamonds must be accompanied by a Kimberley Process certificate, guaranteeing these rough stones are conflict-free.

-Polished diamonds on the other hand can be accompanied by a polished diamond certificate, preferably from one of three reputable diamond grading labs: HRD Antwerp, IGI or GIA.
+Polished diamonds on the other hand can be accompanied by a polished diamond certificate, preferably from one of four reputable diamond grading labs: HRD Antwerp, IGI, GIA or IIDGR.
 These labs confirm the diamond’s authenticity, whether it is a natural, lab-grown or treated diamond and describe its characteristics - Carat, Clarity, Cut and Colour.